Echo545/SoilPercolation/README.md

 We went with approach number three.
 To improve the accuracy of your results, update the amount of time that it takes your valve to toggle entirely from one state to the other in the `fill_to_depth()` function.

 ## Known Issues
 * Noise in the data coming from the pressure sensor can cause the test to jump to the next phase too early.
-A simple solution for this would be to set some thresholds that are either constants or functions of the current pressure reading, and if the new pressure reading is outside of the threshold of acceptable values, then discard it.
-* The physical button start button does not always skip to the next phase like it is supposed to do.
-It also doesn't always update the status LED properly.
-* The equation used in the `loop()` function in the Saturation Mode and Testing Mode is not correct for all conditions.
-This is marked by `TODO` comments
+More testing is required in order to determine acceptable thresholds to ignore spikes of noise.
+These thresholds can be updated in the `readPressureSensor()` function
 * In our lab tests, the program completes almost instantly after finishing the first drain cycle because we had a constant water level.
 Each of the test phases should be tested independently in an environment where water can drain.

 ## Future goals (not in any particular order)